We are living in the age of digital where we research, socialize, get the news, work, and purchase online.

 In today’s era of data-driven marketing, personalization is key to success, and direct mail is no exception.
 Some 71% of consumers feel that direct mail is more personal than online digital communication.

-By leveraging customer data and segmentation techniques, marketers can tailor their direct mail campaigns to specific demographics, interests, and purchasing behaviors, increasing the likelihood of conversion and driving higher ROI.
+By leveraging customer data and segmentation techniques, marketers can tailor their direct mail campaigns to specific demographics, interests, and purchasing behaviors.
+This practice increases the likelihood of conversion and drives higher ROI.

 A Green Choice